Code-Institute-Submissions/ci_ms1_portfolio/README.md

 * The inspector just throws an 404 error for the favicon.
 I dont expect ongoing bookmarking of the site and the title speaks for itself.
 The research just resulted in [presenting an empty favicon link](https://stackoverflow.com/questions/1321878/how-to-prevent-favicon-ico-requests).
 As the objective is not to present myself as a visual designer, the creation of a favicon was declined and doesn't seem to be necessary.

+* All htmls were scaled in viewport width and responsive behaviour was observed.
+On index.html the grid layout of the first skill group was eased.

-#### Chrome, deployed page
+#### Chrome exclusive, deployed page
 * The progress bars on the skillset.html seem to be slightly out of bound when observed on a big screen.
     ![Chrome1](/readme_assets/chrome1.jpg) ![Chrome2](/readme_assets/chrome2.jpg)
     but the problem were not observed on a smartphone or on a laptop with Chromium.
     ![Chrome3](/readme_assets/chrome3.jpg)

-    A further test on the laptop exposed an out of bound behaviour on Windows 10 with Chrome, but not on Manjaro with Chromium on the same display.
+    A further test on the laptop exposed an out of bound behaviour on Windows 10 with Chrome, but not on Manjaro with Chromium on the same display and resolution.
     Further investigation with the developer tools, Windows 10 scaling behaviour and zooming with Chrome suggests a dependency of the position of the bar and display-solution, scaling and zooming if the bug appears or not at all.
-Further investigation or trying to fix this minor issue was declined, as the relevance could not be evaluated.
+    Further investigation or trying to fix this minor issue was declined, as the relevance could not be evaluated and the effort seemed to be out of scale.
     ![Chrome4](/readme_assets/chrome4.jpg)

-* All htmls were scaled in viewport width and responsive behaviour was observed.
-On index.html the grid layout of the first skill group was eased.

 ### Functionality testing
 * All htmls were successfully "tabbed" in circle in desktop and mobile mode to assure keyboard-only usability and focusability of all links.